Almost in Love (song)

 "Almost in Love" is a song recorded by Elvis Presley as part of the soundtrack for his 1968 motion picture Live a Little, Love a Little.
-Luiz Bonfa had previously released an instrumental version of this tune in 1966 called "Moonlight in Rio".
+Brazilian guitarist Luiz Bonfá had previously released an instrumental version of this tune in 1966 called "Moonlight in Rio".

-In September 1968 it was released on a single with the song "A Little Less Conversation" on the other side.
+In September 1968, it was released on a single, backed with the song "A Little Less Conversation".
 Its first LP release was as the title track of Presley's budget album Almost in Love in November 1970.

-On December 1, 1970, the single "Almost in Love" / "A Little Less Conversation" was re-released as part of RCA Victor's Gold Standard Series (together with 9 other Presley's singles).
+On December 1, 1970, the single "Almost in Love" / "A Little Less Conversation" was re-released as part of RCA Victor's Gold Standard Series (together with nine other Presley's singles).

 Writing

 The song is credited to Luiz Bonfá and Randy Starr.

 Recording

 Presley recorded it on March 7, 1968.